joyuche446/loan-performance-credit-risk-analysis/README.md

 Excel: Pivot-based KPI reporting and validation

 Both dashboards deliver the same insights with different levels of interactivity.
+This project includes multiple dashboards built in Excel and Tableau to explore loan performance, risk distribution, and borrower behavior.
+Full set of dashboards available in the repository `/images` folder.
 ## Skills:
 * Data cleaning, validation & quality assessment (handling missing values, duplicates and formatting inconsistencies)
 * Data transformation using Conditional Logic and Date/Time functions.